ManojJiSharma/gpl2/docs/src/stake-pool.md

 The unique stake pool identifier is `Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR`.

-The identifier for the stake pool's SPL token mint is `BoNneHKDrX9BHjjvSpPfnQyRjsnc9WFH71v8wrgCd7LB`.
+The identifier for the stake pool's GPL token mint is `BoNneHKDrX9BHjjvSpPfnQyRjsnc9WFH71v8wrgCd7LB`.
 The stake pool has full control over the mint.

 The pool creator's fee account identifier is `DgyZrAq88bnG1TNRxpgDQzWXpzEurCvfY2ukKFWBvADQ`.
-Every epoch, as stake accounts in the stake pool earn rewards, the program will mint SPL pool tokens equal to 3% of the gains on that epoch into this account.
+Every epoch, as stake accounts in the stake pool earn rewards, the program will mint GPL pool tokens equal to 3% of the gains on that epoch into this account.
 If no gains were observed, nothing will be deposited.